MDX

 Breaking changes

 There are many breaking changes if you move from MDX 1 to version 2.
 As far as we know, all of these are due to changes in the MDX library itself rather than changes to Storybook’s usage.
 Nevertheless, as an MDX user, you will probably need to update your MDX files as part of the upgrade.
-MDX has published their own Migration guide.
-Here we try to summarize some of the fundamental changes for Storybook users.
+MDX has published its own Migration guide.
+Here, we try to summarize some of the fundamental changes for Storybook users.

 Custom components apply differently